Oversight of Oranga Tamariki System Act 2022: Third reading

+Amendments

+On 26 June 2025, the Sixth National Government passed legislation designating the Independent Children's Monitor as a stand-alone independent Crown entity, dissolving the Children and Young People's Commission and reinstating the Children's Commissioner.
+The legislation was supported by all parties except Te Pāti Māori.
+These changes came into effect on 1 August 2025.

 Public responses

 In response to the Oranga Tamariki Oversight Bill, Save the Children advocacy and research director Jacqui Southey, "VOYCE – Whakarongo Mai" spokesperson Tupua Urlich, children's advocate Piwi Beard, former MSD policy analyst David King, former Oranga Tamariki employee Luke Fitzmaurice, and Children's Commissioner Eivers expressed concerns that the Government's proposed changes would reduce the office's ability to monitor the wellbeing of children and advocate for their interests.
 Similar opposition to the Bill was echoed by civil society groups such as Manaaki Rangatahi, Barnardos and the Child Poverty Action Group (CPAG), and Save the Children, who expressed concerns that the bill would endanger the well-being of abused and vulnerable children.
 In late July 2022, Save the Children presented a petition of over 10,000 people opposing the Bill's changes to the Children's Commissioner's role and claimed that the legislation could breach the UN Convention of the Rights of the Child.

 On 2 August 2022, former public servant David King and Victoria University of Wellington emeritus Professor of Public Policy Jonathan Boston released a report entitled Improving a System When Young Lives are at Stake.
 The report argued that establishing the Independent Monitor of Oranga Tamariki as a government department undermined its ability to advocate independently for children and young people.
 King and Boston argued that the proposed Children and Young People's Commission should be responsible for monitoring, advocacy, and handling complaints.
 They also urged the Government to wait until the Royal Commission had finished its work before proceeding with the legislation.
 Following the report's release, ACT Children's Spokesperson Karen Chhour reiterated her opposition to the Bill, stating that the proposed changes would cause young people to lose their trust in the Oranga Tamariki system.
 Meanwhile, the Green Party's Children Spokesperson Jan Logie expressed concern that the proposed legislation breached the Treaty of Waitangi and the United Nations' Declaration on the Rights of Indigenous Peoples.